Refugees

 If you are not sure whether the study program you have chosen is the right one for you, you can find out about alternatives.
 There are various forms of study in Germany.
 Many subjects at universities involve mainly theoretical learning.
 However, there are also dual courses of study that are application-oriented and often include professional practice phases.
 Advice on study programs is also offered by the general student advisory services (allgemeine Studienberatungen) at universities.

-Advice on degree programs is also offered by the general student advisory services of the universities in Berlin, Brandenburg, Lower Saxony and Saxony-Anhalt.
+Advice on degree programs is also offered by the general student advisory services of the universities in Berlin, Brandenburg, Lower Saxony and Saxony-Anhalt, as well as the central student advisories at the universities in Bremen, including Bremen University, the Hochschule Bremen and the University of the Arts Bremen.

 Vocational Training